Fall of 2017

 Summer of 2017

-Thanks to our Guardians contributions, we've purchased a new Bird Blind for the Refuge!
+Thanks to Friends contributions, we've purchased a new Bird Blind for the Refuge!

 Additionally, our existing Bird Blinds have been upgraded with Hornet Spray, Coat Hangers and new Roofs.

 We would also like to thank USFWS Volunteers Ralph Tabor and Scott Lenhart for their work in completing the upgrades.